Although having a sore throat while pregnant isn’t much fun at all, on its own, it’s usually not a sign of anything serious.

 You’ll need to take a course of antibiotics to treat strep throat.

-Be sure to take it right to the very end, even if you start feeling better.
+Be sure to take the medication right up to the very end, even if you start feeling better.

 If you don’t finish the course, your body might become resistant to antibiotics, which could lead to more (and more severe) infections.